ryanshoover/orb-wpengine-deploy/README.md

 # CircleCI Orb for WP Engine Deploys

 This is an orb that can be used in your CircleCI workflows.
-With it you can test WordPress site repos and deploy to WP Engine environments.
+You can use it to test WordPress site repos and deploy to WP Engine environments.

 ## Available Options